jaredpdesigns/jaredpendergraft.com/src/_clients/conduce-bookmarks-demo.md

 11. **Consultant’s Obligations.**
 	1. {{ page.consultant }} will perform the Services in a competent and professional manner. {{ page.consultant }} represents that he has the skills and qualifications necessary to perform the Services.
 	2. {{ page.consultant }} will comply with all applicable laws.
-12. **Entire Agreement.** This Agreement contains the whole agreement between {{ page.client-name }} and {{ page.consultant }}, and there are no warranties, representations, terms, conditions or collateral agreements — express, implied or statutory — other than as expressly set out in this Agreement.
+12. **Entire Agreement.** This Agreement contains the whole agreement between {{ page.client-name }} and {{ page.consultant }}, and there are no warranties, representations, terms, conditions or collateral agreements—express, implied or statutory—other than as expressly set out in this Agreement.

 In witness whereof, the Parties hereto have executed this Consulting Agreement as of the date first written above.